eositis/MegaFlash/README.md

 - FPU for Applesoft BASIC
 - Bug fixes of System ROM and Applesoft

+A brief [user guide](/userguide.pdf) is available for more information.

 ## Requirement
 - Apple IIc computer with Memory Expansion Card connector or
 - Apple IIc plus computer